-CONCORD, Mass. – Sources are reporting that close to 50 Bostonians, ranging in age from 14 to 31, have gathered near the Old North Bridge to defend pop punk.
+CONCORD, Mass. — Close to 50 Bostonians, ranging in age from 14 to 31, have gathered near the Old North Bridge to defend pop punk, law enforcement officials confirmed.

-As of right now, it is unclear who or what is threatening pop punk, but that didn’t stop these would-be-minutemen from dropping everything to make it out to the battlefront.
+As of right now, it is unclear who or what is threatening pop punk, but that didn’t stop the would-be-minutemen from dropping everything to make it out to the battlefront.

 The militia spent the majority of their time distributing rations of pizza and stick ‘n’ poke anchor tattoos, but said when the time came for things to get serious, they were ready to die for their cause.

-“I only had enough time to grab my brass knuckles, Title Fight hat and my brother’s cut-off khaki shorts,” 17-year-old Brian Killarney said, while digging a fox hole.
+“I only had enough time to grab my brass knuckles, a Title Fight hat, and my brother’s cut-off khaki shorts,” said 17-year-old Brian Killarney while digging a foxhole.
 “But I’ll die before I see our genre’s flag fall.”

 Many locals visiting the bridge found themselves suddenly blocked off by a crowd of teenagers with hand tattoos who came to watch the spectacle.